Published: 15:15, May 13, 2026 | Updated: 21:40, May 13, 2026

 By analyzing intensity changes of sunlight over specific spectral bands as it passes through the atmosphere and reflects off the Earth's surface, the payload identifies gas-specific absorption features to determine gas concentrations and pinpoint individual emission sources, enabling effective monitoring of key facilities such as power plants and landfills.

-Su said that the data collected by the payload will be shared with government departments and research institutions in China and abroad under the nation’s data management policies.
-Recipients include the nation’s Ministry of Ecology and Environment and the United Nations Environment Programme, which will add it to an open global dataset for researchers and authorities worldwide.
+Su said the detector's observation range covers latitudes from 42 degrees south to 42 degrees north — encompassing most of the world's densely populated and industrially active regions.
+The data it collects will be shared with government departments and research institutions in China and abroad under the nation’s data management policies.
+Recipients include the nation’s Ministry of Ecology and Environment, and the United Nations Environment Programme which will add it to an open global dataset for researchers and authorities worldwide.

 Contact the writer at amberwu@chinadailyhk.com